Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Introduction

-In this paper, we present a novel subhalo-tracking algorithm \bloodhound.
-Rather than relying on the traditional multi-step process of subhalo identification at all snapshots, followed by merger tree construction that links these subhaloes across time, \bloodhound\ focuses on identifying only the most robust objects, central haloes, and then tracks the particles of these haloes as they are subsumed into larger objects (see also \citealt{Han2018, Diemer2024, Mansfield2024}).
+In this paper, we present a novel subhalo-tracking algorithm, \bloodhound, which is designed to augment existing tools in the dense centres of dark matter haloes, regions where subhalo identification and tracking have proven to be difficult.
+Rather than solely relying on the traditional multi-step process of subhalo identification at all snapshots, followed by merger tree construction that links these subhaloes across time, \bloodhound\ focuses on identifying only the most robust objects, central haloes, and then tracks the particles of these haloes as they are subsumed into larger objects (see also \citealt{Han2012, Han2018, Diemer2024, Mansfield2024}).
 The result is a substantially more robust and reliable identification and tracking of objects in the dense inner regions of dark matter haloes, regions where observations relevant to the low-mass end of the subhalo mass function must be performed.

+It should be noted that \bloodhound\ is best understood as a post-processing tool that leverages the outputs of existing pipelines.
+In its current implementation, it uses \qcrfont{ROCKSTAR} halo catalogues and \ctrees\ \citep{Behroozi2013b} merger trees as inputs, and extends them to address limitations in faithfully tracking subhaloes through time.
+The goal of \bloodhound\ is not to replace the standard pipelines, but to enhance them by offering a robust and reliable solution tailored to the most challenging environments for subhalo tracking.

 In Section~\ref{s:simulations}, we describe the simulations, tools, and subhalo selection criteria used in this paper.
 Section~\ref{s:standard method problems} discusses crucial problems associated with traditional subhalo tracking tools we wish to address.
 We describe the \bloodhound\ algorithm in Section~\ref{s:Bloodhound}.
 In Section~\ref{s:improvements}, we outline the improvements \bloodhound\ provides over standard subhalo tracking methods before presenting our key results on statistical properties of MW subhaloes.
 In Section~\ref{s:Discussion}, we compare with other recent methods, and discuss our results and their implications.
 We summarise our results in Section~\ref{s:Conclusions}.